Experienced San Diego Wrongful Termination Attorney Ready To Help You

 California is an at-will employment state.
 This means that “at-will” employment in California is presumed for all employees unless there is a written contract that restricts the employers’ ability to fire them.

 Although employers have wide latitude in discharging employees in at-will employment states, their power is not unlimited.
 In states like California, there are laws that protect employees’ rights and create a list of reasons that employers cannot fire employees.
 If you have been wrongfully terminated, call us and share your story in a free consultation.
-Our knowledgeable California wrongful discharge lawyer will help you assess if you have a case and the next steps to take.
+Our knowledgeable San Diego wrongful discharge lawyer will help you assess if you have a case and the next steps to take.

 What Is Considered Wrongful Termination in California?